Quick Thought #19 – Loneliness and Toxic PositivityPin

 After all, if the goal is to eliminate all the negative people in your life, where do people go when they are in pain, grieving, or need support?

-Nothing makes you lonelier than having no one to turn to during those times, and increasingly, the message we are getting is to be uncaring towards people in need.
+Nothing makes you lonelier than having no one to turn to in those moments, and, increasingly, the message we are getting is to be uncaring towards people in need.

 Similar Posts